 Central Powers unrevealing on all fronts

-Ludendorff saw no more chance of victory, his only option seemed to reach an armistice before the Allies, supported by more and more fresh and well-nourished Americans, would overrun the German positions at the Western Front and force Germany to surrender.
+Ludendorff saw no more chance of victory.
+Rather, he feared that the Allies, supported by more and more fresh and well-nourished Americans, would overrun the German positions at the Western Front and force Germany to surrender.

-[Germany, November 1918] At the the end of September, the High Command had informed Kaiser Wilhelm II that there was no more hope, and that Germany had to ask for an armistice upon Wilson’s “Fourteen Points”.
+At the the end of September, the High Command informed Kaiser Wilhelm II that there was no more hope, and that Germany had to ask for an armistice upon Wilson’s “Fourteen Points”.
 Meanwhile, Germany was falling apart at home.
 Anti-war marches and strikes became frequent.

 On November 8, a German delegation, led by Matthias Erzberger, arrived at Rethondes in the Forest of Compiègne, where the Germans met face to face with French General Foch and his party.
 Foch made it clear right away that the Allies’ peace terms were not negotiable and almost meant surrender.